dstackai/dstack/docs/blog/posts/hub.md

 ## What's next?

-#### Python SDK and REST API
+#### Programmatic API

 Currently, the only way to run or manage workflows is through the `dstack` CLI.
-There are scenarios when you'd prefer to run workflows other ways, e.g. from code or programmatically via API.
+There are scenarios when you'd prefer to run workflows other ways, e.g. from Python code or programmatically via API.
 To support these scenarios, we plan to release soon Python SDK and REST API.

-#### More workflow scheduler capabilities
+#### Workflow scheduler

 The built-in scheduler currently monitors spot instance availability and automatically resubmits jobs.
 Our plan is to enhance this feature and include additional capabilities.
 Users will be able to track cloud compute usage, and manage